 Triodos Investment Management’s mission is to make money work for positive social, environmental and cultural change.
 Through our investments we create positive social and economic impact in order to contribute to accelerating the transition towards a more sustainable society.

 More detailed information about the impact generated through our funds is available through our online impact reports.
-The online impact reports highlight our role as an impact investor.
-The reports present our 2020 results in a context of numbers and stories, and showcase our mission to make money work for positive social and environmental change.
-The 2020 impact reports are available as of today, 18 March 2021.
+The online impact reports present our 2021 results in a context of numbers and stories, and showcase our mission to make money work for positive social and environmental change.
+The 2021 impact reports are available as per mid-April 2022.

 More detailed information on the financial performance of the above-mentioned funds is available through the fund’s annual reports, including the audited annual accounts, which will be published on 7 April 2022 (Impact Equities & Bonds funds and Triodos Microfinance Fund), 28 April 2022 (Triodos Groenfonds, Triodos Fair Share Fund, Triodos Energy Transition Europe Fund, Triodos Food Transition Europe Fund and Triodos Multi Impact Fund) and 7 May 2022 (SFRE fund) via www.triodos-im.com.